ESanchezLozano/ESanchezLozano.github.io/_pages/projects.md

 ---
-permalink: /
+layout: archive
-title: "Projects "
+title: "projects"
-excerpt: "Projects "
+permalink: /projects/
 author_profile: true
 redirect_from:
-  - /projects/
-  - /projects.html
+  - /projects
 ---

+{% include base_path %}

 Please do contact me if you are interested in any of the following projects.